LATEST ARTICLE

 2. Performing a Root Cause Analysis (RCA)

 One of the best approaches in addressing issues or failure of any project includes performing a systematic root cause analysis.
-A root cause analysis is a very technical and structured approach of understanding problems in a much deeper and thorough way than simply dealing with the issues.
-With the knowledge of the root cause of a problem, one can take precautions against the re-occurrence of the proble
+A root cause analysis is a very technical and structured approach to understanding problems in a much deeper and more thorough way than simply dealing with the issues.
+With the knowledge of the root cause of a problem, one can take precautions against the re-occurrence of the problem

 How it Helps: